cirosantilli/write-free-science-books-to-get-famous-website/README.md

 They can't beat the older ones in total upvotes, but the upvote rate is a strong indicator of quality.

 Even better, would be to consider how many times users view EACH post in a single page, with some JS black magic.
-With that, we can just use the
+With that, we can just use the Wilso score interval https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Wilson_score_interval as mentioned at: https://www.evanmiller.org/how-not-to-sort-by-average-rating.html

 SO threads: